-To slip an element by modifying the timecode, proceed as follows:
+To slip an element by modifying the timecode,

 - 1. Select one or more elements of the same source media. - 2.
 Right-click on the selected elements and select Set Timecode from the contextual menu.

 The Slip Timecode dialog box opens: